Skip to main content

 Using Question Tags Effectively

-• Tagging Questions: Every question can have one or more tags.
+• Tagging Questions: every question can have one or more tags.
 These tags then become available as measurement values in Indigo’s analytics graphs.

 🪓 Beware!
 Tagging without a strategy chops effectiveness.